 On both social media and forums I often see bad questions and answers when it comes to learning a new detector and I hope this article will shed some insight and help you to learn your metal detector quicker and better.

-Read the manual – I always start by reading through the manual, often times, many times over.
+I always start by reading through the manual, often times, many times over.
 I will study it, go through it with a highlighter and even memorize certain parts of it.
-If anyone has written a book on the detector I highly recommend purchasing it and doing the same with it.
-I always find that I understand the manual much better after even just a few hours with a new detector.
+If anyone has written a book on the metal detector I highly recommend purchasing it and doing the same with it.
+I always find that I understand the manual much better after even just a few hours with a new metal detector.

 I hope these suggestions will work for you.
 I know they have helped me over the years and rarely do I struggle to quickly learn a new metal detector!